D4rkFyre/snaphunt/README.md

 - **Host Game Creation** – Create a scavenger hunt by taking pictures of "Snap Targets".
 - **Player Participation** – Join games via a unique host code, take pictures to match the host's Snap Target pictures.
+- **Real-time Lobby** - Live player list using Firestore streams; host-only "Start Game" button to begin the hunt.
+- **Join via Code** - Player join flow with game code validation that puts players into the live lobby, awaiting the game start.
+- **Nicknames** - Host and players enter a display name shown in the lobby and beyond.
 - **Geofencing Validation** – Only allows gameplay inside the designated zone.
 - **AI Image Comparison** – Scores similarity between player pictures and host Snap Targets.
 - **Score Tracking** – Real-time point updates.